ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ### My Notes

-The link to **My Notes** opens a view for a user to see all their Annotations, Comments, and Highlights across an entire Manifold instance in one place.
-These engagements are displayed in a paginated list and include results from all Reading Groups, public and private.
+The link to **My Notes** opens a view for a user to see all their Annotations and Highlights across an entire Manifold instance in one place.
+This view can also be accessed by selecting the **My Notes + Comments** option from the user dropdown in the main menu bar.
+These engagements are displayed in a paginated list and include results from all Reading Groups, both public and private.

-Users can filter the displayed results by Text using the dropdown combobox field that appears atop the list.
+Users can filter the displayed results by Text, Reading Group, or by Kind (public or private annotation or just highlights) using the dropdown fields that appear atop the lists.
+Those filters can also be used in tandem, thus a user can select a particular Text and further refine the filter by a specific group or kind.

+It is worth noting that this view only displays your own annotations and highlights and note those of any other users.

 :::note Missing Links?
 Links to **My Starred** and **My Notes** *only* appear after logging in; users who aren’t logged into the instance will see only navigation links for **Projects** and **Project Collections**.
 A link to **Journals** will also appear for logged-in users if there is a Journal set up on the instance and their user account has credentials to view it.